Ange-Dvs/wsaa-project/README.md

 - Flask backend API

 ### Current limitations & Area's for improvement
-While this use case is selected for demonstration purposes for the project, it is important to acknowledge some limitations that would need to be addressed before this could be utilized with real data:
+While this use case is selected for demonstration purposes for the project, it is important to acknowledge some limitations that would need to be addressed before this could be utilized with real data.

-- User Authentication:
+- **User Authentication**:
 Current any user logged in can perform CRUD operations on the tables.
 There is no distinction between a regular user and admins.
 If this was to be used by an array of users i.e. personal trainers and clients, it would be better to have different roles and access to tables based on the logged in user.
-The metrics and details on the homepage could also be tailored to suit the user vs client experience and needs.

-- Data privacy & GDPR:
+- **Data privacy & GDPR**:
 Personally Identifiable Information like User IDs, workout logs and sensitive fitness goals are openly handled and available with the current set up.
 While enhanced user restrictions would improve this, there would like need to be a data retention policy with the information accessible to the user.
 If any information did qualify as PII the necessary actions would need to be taken to ensure that the usage is compliant with GDPR laws.

-- Metrics:
+- **Metrics**:
 Currently the landing page is showing general metrics across all users for the users and workouts table.
+If user based authentication and access was introduced the metrics displayed the metrics could be enhanced so that a personal trainer could see the overall system view and client only seeing metrics relevant for their user ID, using the dates entered for weights it would be possible to track a users weight overtime to visualise the data.

+- **Accessibility**:
+Certain aspects of the HTML files would need to be enhanced from an accessibility perspective.
+Currently navigation works using mouse and keyboard and in Chrome, the native tabbing works for moving throughout the pages.
+This would help users would could not use a mouse.
+In terms of users would may rely on a screen reader ARIA labels would be a potential path forward to help with screen reader compatibility.

 ## Frameworks, Libraries, and Tools Used